dariye/personal-goals/happy-moments/2017-moments.md

 having an impossible date alignment for the entire year so like Sundays are 1/7  ...
 1/8 ...
 1/15 ... and so on.
 But you get the gist. lol smh at my stupid feats.
 Tejas had to remind me of Spent some quality time with my roommate Tejas watching TV and enjoying some YouTube video.
 Also, Ken my roommate might be my new philosophy buddy.
 Day 7 of Javascript30.

 # 01/09/2017
-This week is definitely the first week back at work.
+This week is definitely the first week back.
 I was super productive for most of the day.
 Made good use of my Pomodoro clock and oh yes, I got a standing desk last week.
 It's kicking a$$ so far :).
 Today's Katie's first full day in the US and she's up and about.
 Completed day 8 of JavaScript30

+# 01/10/2017
+The standing desk is doing me a lot of good so far.
+I get more done!
+Overall good day at work.
+Submitted my application for a new I-20 yay!
+Watched some TV with my roommate-The Daily Show with Trevor Noah.
+Ruth my cousin is on her way here to complete the rest of her studies at Syracuse...cannot wait!
+Completed day 9 of JavaScript30.
+Taking an early stab on a nice issue on the hyper project by zeit.co